Kintara Therapeutics Inc. (KTRA) Reveals an Earnings Mystery

-Kintara Therapeutics Inc. (NASDAQ:KTRA) went down by -1.79% from its latest closing price compared to the recent 1-year high of $1.59.
-The company’s stock price has collected -8.88% of loss in the last five trading sessions.
+Kintara Therapeutics Inc. (NASDAQ:KTRA) went up by 0.65% from its latest closing price compared to the recent 1-year high of $1.59.
+The company’s stock price has collected -5.72% of loss in the last five trading sessions.

 Is It Worth Investing in Kintara Therapeutics Inc. (NASDAQ :KTRA) Right Now?